Ras-Kwesi/anitas-kitchen-project/README.md

 ### By Kwesi Makonnen

 ## Description
-#### The website helps customers know what food and drinks are offered at Anita's Kitchen and the delivery specifics for those hwho prefer that to visiting.
+#### The website helps customers know what food and drinks are offered at Anita's Kitchen and the delivery specifics for those who prefer that to visiting.

 ### Technologies Used
 #### HTML